twidgelab/SteradianGallery_docs/downloadPage.md

 ---
 # [](#header-1)Download Page

-:x: **download not yet available**
-I still need to work this out ~~and set up issues tracking page~~
+:gem: **Use the download link at the top right**

 #### current version 0.1.1
 :poultry_leg: Note on performance :poultry_leg:

+I have tested this on 3 computers

+* GTX 1080Ti in graphics workstation, no surprises this works like crazy
-I have tested this on 2 computers, Newish Asus laptop with GTX 1070 and fps seems pretty solid there, however the 970 in my home desktop is playable but less reliable.
+* GTX 1070 in laptop- Asus  GL502vs, fps seems pretty solid there
+* GTX 970 in my home desktop is playable but often 45fps.
 I will look into optimising further, but until then any lesser card is not recommended

-This version is set only to play on HTC Vive, but I think it will work on the Rift with touch controllers, it will just show the Vive controller.
-I will try to test this soon
+This version has only been tested on HTC Vive, but I think it will work on the Rift with touch controllers (but will show the Vive controller).
+I will try to test this soon and then update this page if changes are needed

 Unzip the file, and double click the 'SteradianGallery.exe'